-5.4 UPPER BOUNDS WHEN DELTA AND PHI ARE UNKNOWN.
 Next, we present our upper bound results for partially synchronous communication and processors, for the model where delta and phi are unknown.
 The ideas are a simple combination of ideas from Sections 4.2 and 5.3.
-The transformation of a consensus protocol for the basic model to one for the model where delta and phi are unknown is identical to the transformation described in Section 5.3 except that the bound $R_r = 3Nr + 8r + 2$ is used to describe the number of ticks to be used for the simulation of round r.
+Again, fix any of the fault models.
+We show that if there is a t-resilient protocol A in the basic model, then there is a t-resilient protocol A' in the model where delta and phi are unknown.
+In A', processor steps are interleaved exactly as in the previous construction, and the same clocks are used for the same fault models as before.
+This time, define bound $R_r = 3Nr + 8r + 2$ to describe the number of ticks to be used for the simulation of round r.
 (This bound is obtained from the previous bound by replacing both Δ and Φ by r.)
+The simulation of the message exchange is carried out just as before.
+For any run e' of A', we again define a corresponding run e of A. We must argue that, for sufficiently large rounds r, the number of ticks in e' which are allotted for the simulation of round r is sufficient to allow all round r messages to be sent and received.
+The argument is as in Section 5.3, once r has exceeded Δ and Φ .
+Thus, e is an allowable run of A, and since consensus is eventually reached in e, it is also reached in e'.

-The proof of correctness is the same as before, since GST is reached when r exceeds the (unknown) Δ and Φ that hold in the run.
-By applying this transformation to Algorithms 1-3, we obtain Algorithms 14-34, respectively.
+By applying this transformation to Algorithms 1-4, we obtain algorithms 14-44 respectively.

-THEOREM 5.2.
+Theorem 5.2.
 Assume that communication and processors are partially synchronous (delta and phi are unknown).
-Then claims (a)-(c) of Theorem 5.1 hold for Algorithms 1^4-3^4 , respectively.
+Then claims (a)-(d) of Theorem 5.1 hold for Algorithms 1^4 - 4^4 , respectively.

-As before, it is easy to see that Algorithms 1^4-3^4 reach agreement within a polynomial (in N, Δ , and Φ) amount of time.
+As before, we claim that Algorithms 1^4 - 3^4 reach agreement within a polynomial (in N, Δ and Φ) amount of time, while the time for Algorithm 4^4 is bounded above by an exponential in t.

 Remark 5.
-In the simulation of the basic model described in Sections 5.3 and 5.4, if the round number of processor p_i 's last algorithm simulation step was h and processor p_i updates its clock and finds that it is now simulating some round k > h, then all state transitions in rounds h through k - 1 are simulated (except that no messages are sent).
-For a general simulation of the basic model, these transitions must all be simulated, since they may involve state transitions that processor p_i must make in order that the simulation of the algorithm in the basic model be correct.
-However, it is not hard to see that, for the particular Algorithms 1-3 designed for the basic model in Section 3.2, processor p_i can just simulate the state transition for round h and continue the simulation at round k, without simulating the "missed" transitions in rounds h + 1 through k - 1.
-This can be done since the state information in Algorithms 1-3 (not including the current round number) consists of the PROPER sets, the values which are locked, and other information associated with each lock.
+In the simulation of the basic model described in Sections 5.3 and 5.4, we have said that if the round number of processor p_i 's last algorithm simulation step was h and processor p_i updates its clock and finds that it is now simulating some round k > h, then all the state transitions in rounds h through k-1 are simulated (except that no messages are sent).
+For a general simulation of the basic model, these transitions must all be simulated since they may involve state transitions which processor p_i must make in order that the simulation of the algorithm in the basic model be correct.
+However, it is not hard to see that for the particular Algorithms 1-4 designed for the basic model in Section 3.2, processor p_i can just simulate the state transitions in rounds h+1 through k-1.
+This can be done since the state information in Algorithms 1-4 (not including the current round number) consists of the PROPER sets, which values are locked, and other information associated with each lock.
 Changes in this state information are caused only by the receipt of certain messages.
-Since we have shown consistency for Algorithms 1-3 even if messages are lost before GST, it follows that the algorithms remain consistent if processors, including correct ones, skip state transitions before GST.
+Since we have shown consistency for Algorithms 1-4 even if messages are lost before GST, it follows that the algorithms remain consistent if processors, including correct ones, skip state transitions before GST.